 3. Establish clear lines of communication

-Once you have a fleet manager in place, hold regular meetings and send out regular communications to drivers and other key stakeholders.
+Once you have a dedicated fleet manager in place, hold regular meetings and send out regular communications to drivers and other key stakeholders.

 4. Train your drivers

 Proper driver training ensures that your drivers are doing their jobs correctly, driving safely and efficiently.
 Have clear driver safety rules set in place regarding cell phones, distracted driving, and crash incidents.

 5. Use technology where possible

 Even a small fleet generates large amounts of data, and effectively gathering and analyzing this data can help a fleet generate significant savings.
 Fleet management software can help with routing efficiency, vehicle maintenance, driver management, vehicle tracking, real time reporting, and so much more.

 “It’s helpful to have a user-friendly software system,” says Buck.
 “If the correct software is found, the return-on-investment will be returned in very short order.”

 6. Monitor, analyze, and act